Continuum of Care Supplemental to Address Unsheltered and Rural Homelessness (Special NOFO)

 Overview

-Through this Special NOFO, HUD will award funding to communities to implement coordinated approaches -- grounded in Housing First and public health principles -- to reduce the prevalence of unsheltered homelessness, and improve services, health outcomes, and housing stability among highly vulnerable unsheltered individuals and families.
-HUD expects applicant communities to partner with health and housing agencies to leverage mainstream housing and healthcare resources.
+Through this Special NOFO, HUD awarded funding to communities to implement coordinated approaches -- grounded in Housing First and public health principles -- to reduce the prevalence of unsheltered homelessness, and improve services, health outcomes, and housing stability among highly vulnerable unsheltered individuals and families.
+HUD expects communities to partner with health and housing agencies to leverage mainstream housing and healthcare resources.

 Special CoC NOFO Available Funding Opportunities

-CoCs will have the opportunity to submit projects for two funding opportunities through this Special NOFO: (1) Unsheltered Homelessness Set Aside and (2) Rural Set Aside.
-CoCs may apply for projects under one or both funding opportunities as follows:
+CoCs had the opportunity to submit projects for two funding opportunities through this Special NOFO: (1) Unsheltered Homelessness Set Aside and (2) Rural Set Aside.
+CoCs could apply for projects under one or both funding opportunities as follows:

 1. Unsheltered Homelessness Set Aside.
 Projects included in this funding opportunity may serve any geographic area within the CoC and must meet all eligibility and quality threshold requirements established in this Special NOFO.
 A CoC’s maximum award amount for this funding opportunity is described in Section III.J of the NOFO.